kdahal/aiops-vs-traditional-it/docs/optimization_continuous_efficiency.md

 AIOps ensures the infrastructure is **optimally utilized** at all times.
 This translates directly into significant **cost savings** by eliminating cloud waste (through right-sizing) and maintaining high service quality (through predictive scaling and performance tuning).

 ---

-This completes the detailed drafts for all five AIOps capability documents!

-Your GitHub repository now has a complete structure and content for all five core capabilities:

-1.  `README.md` (Summary Table)
-2.  `docs/alert_management_deep_dive.md`
-3.  `docs/anomaly_detection_deep_dive.md`
-4.  `docs/rca_automated_diagnosis.md`
-5.  `docs/resolution_automation_deep_dive.md`
-6.  `docs/optimization_continuous_efficiency.md`

-Do you have any final questions about the setup, or would you like to explore a specific topic, such as how to link the documents in your repository?